Pranayama Benefits & Daily Breathing Techniques for a Longer Life

 Improves Bodily Functions

 Maintaining the proper balance of carbon dioxide (CO2) in the body is essential for several bodily processes.
-Imbalances can impact blood pressure, heart rate, airway passages, energy levels, the nervous system, as well as our ability to relax or focus.
+Imbalances can impact blood pressure, heart rate, airway passages, energy levels, and the nervous system, as well as our ability to relax or focus.

-During pranayama we focus on:
+During pranayama, we focus on the following:

 • using breathing exercises to slow down breathing;